The Daniel Fast is becoming so popular, it’s honestly really exciting!

 - Makes you more sensitive, clear, and level-headed so you are able to hear God’s voice

-- Able to experience breakthrough and answered prayers
+- Able to experience breakthrough in your life

 - Able to experience more clarity and understanding about the direction for your life

-- Helps you to depend and rely on God
+- Helps you to trust God more, depending and rely only on Him

 - Helps to detoxify your body

 - Can experience an increase in energy levels

 - Helps with a healthy form of weight loss

 - Improves skin and hair through an increase in vitamins, minerals, and antioxidants (fruits and vegetables)

 I find it really interesting that the Daniel Fast is 21 days, and it takes 21 days to break a habit.

 While doing the Daniel Fast, this might also be a great time to remove bad habits and addictions (for me that’s coffee and sugar) and create new healthy habits in its place.